Academic advising is about your success.

 Advising for Parents

-The Family Educational Rights and Privacy Act (FERPA) prevents Henry Ford College from providing your student's academic information unless they provide written consent.
-You are welcome to join your student in their initial meeting with an advisor to address individual questions and concerns.
+The Family Educational Rights and Privacy Act (FERPA) prevents Henry Ford College from providing your student's academic information unless they provide written consent in advance.
+You are welcome to join your student in any meeting after their initial meeting with an advisor to address individual questions and concerns.
 For your student to develop independence and self-sufficiency, it is vital that they take the initiative to meet with their advisor and other campus staff throughout their journey at HFC.